hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-setup-integration-jira.md

 Sfdx-hardis will automatically analyze commits and PR/MR descriptions to collect JIRA tickets URLS !

-The only thing you have to make sure is to **use the full URL of JIRA tickets** in your commits and PR/MR descriptions.
+You can **use the full URL of JIRA tickets** in your commits and PR/MR descriptions.

 > Use `https://sfdx-hardis.atlassian.net/browse/CLOUDITY-4` , not `CLOUDITY-4` !

+If you don't use full URL, a default expression will be used, that you can override for a better accuracy ([see Identify JIRA Tickets](#identify-jira-tickets) )

+> In that case, `CLOUDITY-4` will be detected, but make sure that JIRA_HOST is defined

 ### For git providers